TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

 catalog change is blocked during initialization phase, thus DDL operations (on most tables) are disallowed.

-Once gpexpand starts to copy base files from master to new segments, gpexpand have to prevent concurrent catalog changes on master.
+Once hdbexpand starts to copy base files from master to new segments, hdbexpand have to prevent concurrent catalog changes on master.
 To do so, a new catalog lock is added.
-On master all changes to catalog tables acquire shared access on this lock, while gpexpand acquires access exclusive mode on the same lock.
-If there are existing uncommitted catalog changes, gpexpand must wait for all of them to commit or rollback.
-Once gpexpand has held the lock, all other concurrent catalog changes will fail immediately, otherwise, those transactions cannot apply catalog changes to new segments, and result in catalog inconsistency.
+On master all changes to catalog tables acquire shared access on this lock, while hdbexpand acquires access exclusive mode on the same lock.
+If there are existing uncommitted catalog changes, hdbexpand must wait for all of them to commit or rollback.
+Once hdbexpand has held the lock, all other concurrent catalog changes will fail immediately, otherwise, those transactions cannot apply catalog changes to new segments, and result in catalog inconsistency.